Advanced Composite Materials

 Chiba University, Japan

 Biography: Takashige Omatsu (B.S.
 (1983), Ph.D.
-(1992) from the University of Tokyo) is a professor of nano-science division of a faculty of engineering in Chiba University.His research intersts cover a variety of areas, such as nonlinear optics, solid-state and fiber lasers, singular optics, and super-resolution spectroscopy.
-Recent work has focused on chiral control of nano-structures by angular momentum of light.
-Such chiral nano-structures will potentially provide a new scientific aspect to metamaterials, plasmonics, and silicon photonics, and they might also enable us to develop nanoscale imaging systems with chiral selectivity.
-He has already published >100 refereed journal articles, and he has performed >20 invited presentations of major international conferences, including CLEO, CLEO Pacific-Rim, CLEO Europe, LEOS, and ICALEO meetings.
-He has been appointed as an Associate Editor of Optics Express during 2006-2012.
-He is also on the editorial board of Applied Physics Express.
-He is currently working as a steering committee member of the conference on the laser and optoelectronics pacific-rim (CLEO Pacific-rim).
-Professor Omatsu is a Fellow of the Japan Society of Applied Physics, and a Senior Member of the Optical Society of America.
-He is also Visiting Professor, Xinjiang Normal University, China.
+(1992) from the University of Tokyo) is a professor of Molecular Chirality Research Center in Chiba University.
+His research interests cover a variety of areas, such as nonlinear optics, solid-state and fiber lasers, singular optics, and super-resolution spectroscopy.
+Recent work has focused on micro-nano fabrication with structured light possessing orbital angular momentum, and it will pave the pathway towards advanced fundamentals and innovative applications, including metasurfaces, plasmonics, silicon photonics, and nanoscale imaging systems.
+He has already published 200+ refereed journal articles, and he has performed 200+ invited presentations.
+He is currently working as an Editor-in-Chief of Journal of Nanophotonics and Photonics Review, and he is also serving as a steering committee chair of the conference on the laser and optoelectronics pacific-rim (CLEO Pacific-rim).
+Professor Omatsu is a Fellow of Japan Society of Applied Physics (JSAP), OPTICA and SPIE.
+He is a Visiting Professor of Ajou (Korea), Fujian Normal (China), and Tianjin (China) Universities and a chair professor of National Yang Ming Chiao Tung University (Taiwan).

 Jane Doe